bpinzone/pro_programming/Problem_Solving_Process.md

     * May lead to more insight.
 * Which populated data structure(s) do I wish I had?
     * If you had this structure, the problem would be trivial.
-* What CAN I do?
+* What **can** I do?
 What will the result of those can-do actions be?
 * What first step am I forced to take?
 * Be clever - see section.
 * If you have a partial solution- Think about what you want it to do fundamentally, and state what it presently does clearly.
 ---
 ### Always
 * Do it yourself!
-    * Identify YOUR operations extremely specifically.
+    * Identify **your** operations extremely specifically.
         * In most cases, if you can't do it, you can't program a computer to do it.
     * Pretend you have a perfect memory as a human.
 ---
 ### Misc
 * If you're asked about the existence of a solution or the value of some property (count the number of swaps necessary, etc), keep in mind you probably won't need to write the entire algorithm that would actually determine that result.
 Just some theoretical analysis.
 Use counting techniques, set theory, etc.
-* Once you have the main idea and you are confident in the algorithm, DO NOT forget to work out all minute details.
+* Once you have the main idea and you are confident in the algorithm, **do not** forget to work out all minute details.
-    * BE the computer.
+    * **Be** the computer.
 Be the compiler.
 Forget what the code is supposed to do.
 See what it does.
 * Just try something.
 * Try inverting the problem statement of 'what I want to do':
     * 'I want to take out the least expensive edges' ->